dawncast/wagging-trails/src/README.md

 **NOTE: if your db is bugged, you can use drop.sql and create a new one. or just POST _http://localhost:8800/fill-all_.

-To test fetch fucntionalities, try these GET requests.
+To test fetch functionalities, try these GET requests.
 (Must have a filled database)
 - _http://localhost:8800/walk/1_, viewing walks based on ownerID = 1
 - _http://localhost:8800/posts/5/6_, viewing a post based on ownerID = 5, postID = 6
 - _http://localhost:8800/posts/3/3_, viewing a post that is a meetup, ownerID = 3, postID = 3